rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

     - Topic 9 : linux commands
     - Topic 10 : More Linux Commands
         - 3 playstore in kali

+- IG
-    - Topic 10 + 11 : IG / Footprinting & Reconnaissance
+    - Topic 10 + 12 + 13 : IG / Footprinting & Reconnaissance
         - Q : what's Information Gathering ?
 		- Q : what we do in information gathering ?
 		- Q : importance of information Gathering ?